 If you have children from a prior marriage or relationship, a prenuptial agreement can help to ensure their inheritance is secured.
 If you have no agreement, certain laws may dictate that most of your property will go to your spouse.
 However, you can control the inheritance and assets of your children by entering into a prenup.
 You can also use an agreement to protect your hard-earned assets from being equitably distributed in a divorce under Illinois law so that your money will be passed on to your children and not your former spouse.

 Business interests can significantly complicate any divorce.
 Business interests are considered to be property that can be divided in a divorce, which can result in the sale of the business or in your former spouse suddenly obtaining part ownership and having a say in the operations of the business.
 If you own a business, it can be wise to enter into a prenuptial agreement that states the business will remain yours–and only yours–if your marriage ends in divorce.

 While prenuptial agreements can seem harsh, you can see that these agreements can have many practical applications and can work to protect your interests and financial well-being.
-It is important to ensure that your agreement is enforceable and fair, so you should always have your agreement drafted and reviewed by an experienced matrimonial attorney who you can trust.
+It is important to ensure that your agreement is enforceable and fair, so you should always have your agreement drafted and reviewed by an experienced matrimonial attorneys who you can trust.

 At the Arami Law Office, our Chicago matrimonial attorneys have helped many engaged couples enter into agreements that are fair and reasonable.
-If you would like to discuss the possibility of a prenuptial agreement or if you have any other family law matter, please call today at 312-212-1399 for a free consultation.
+If you would like to discuss the possibility of a prenuptial agreement or if you have any other family law matter, please call today at 312-212-1399 to schedule a consultation.